parkhub/go-parkhub-logger/README.md

 This package provides a singular interface to create logs as well as filtering them out based on level.
 It also provides two types of formatting json, pretty.
 This logger doesn't ship any logs.

+## Features

+The logger mimics the `log` package's `Println`, `Printf`, `Fatalln` and `Fatalf` functions with some extra features.

+	- Log levels
+	- JSON formatted output
+	- Tags
+	- Colorized output
+	- Exact timestamps
+	- File and line numbers
+	- Attach data to logs

 ## Installing

 Add this package to your project's mod file.